Noyon Khutagt

 The Noyon Khutagt (Hоён Xутагт) is a monk of the Nyingma school of Tibetan Buddhism in the Gobi region of Mongolia.
 The present Noyon Khutagt is believed to be the ninth incarnation of the original Mongolian Noyon Khutagt, who himself was believed to be a reincarnation of a much earlier person in Tibetan Buddhist history.

 Tradition

-According to oral traditions, nine reincarnations of Gobi Noyon Khutagts in Mongolia were preceded by 33 reincarnations in Tibet and India, the first of whom is believed to have lived in Tibet about 2,000 years ago.
-It is believed that these incarnations are due to the Buddhist deity Hayagriva, known as Tamdrin Yansang Yidam in Mongolian.
+According to oral traditions, nine reincarnations of Noyon Khutagts in Mongolia were preceded by 33 reincarnations in Tibet and India, the first of whom is believed to have lived in Tibet about 2,000 years ago.
+It is believed that these reincarnations are due to the Buddhist deity Hayagriva, known as Tamdrin Yansang Yidam in Mongolian.

-Researcher Altangerel mentioned in his work that a Tibetan lama called Bodon Chogloi Namgyal reincarnated as three different lamas at the same time in Mongolia.
+Altangerel Perle mentioned in his work that a Tibetan lama called Bodon Chogloi Namgyal reincarnated as three different lamas at the same time in Mongolia.
 According to some biographies, the Gobi Noyon Khutagts were reincarnations of Sanjye-palsen.
-Debate continues as to who exactly Bodon Choklai Namgyal and Sangya Palsang were, and how they were connected to the Gobi Noyon Khutugts.
+Debate continues as to who exactly Bodon Choklai Namgyal and Sangya Palsang were, and how they were connected to the Gobi Noyon Khutagts.